 The Red Panda Adventures episode "Trial by Terror" had the Red Panda undergoing a commitment hearing by the inmates of the asylum many of his foes had been sent to.

 This trope is subverted when the attorney becomes a female Perry Mason / Matlock and proves Batman innocent by pointing out that the supervillains themselves are responsible for what's happened to them.
-Double Subverted when the villains end up finding Batman innocent and that they were all terrible people who screwed up their own lives, but decide that since they're such terrible people they'll kill him and his attorney anyway.
+Double Subverted when the villains end up finding Batman innocent and that they were all terrible people who screwed up their own lives, but decide that because they're such terrible people, they'll kill him and his attorney anyway.
 Now that Batman's attorney has done her job, it's time for Batman to do his...

 1973/74 episode "The Menace Of The White Dwarf".
 The Raven puts Superman through a trial with himself as judge and prosecutor and a jury consisting of his android doubles.
 Wendy, Marvin, and Wonder Dog act as Superman's defense attorneys.